 2.2 Model Estimation

-We fit the IPM to multiple datasets using Bayesian inference and implemented the model in STAN (Carpenter et al. 2017) using the rstan package in R (Stan Development Team 2024).
-The model was fit using 4 chains, 8000 warm up iterations and 24,000 total iterations.
+Data used to fit the IPM include juvenile abundance data from a marine survey in the northern Bering Sea, run reconstruction data from adult chum salmon returning to the Yukon River to spawn, and environmental covariates spanning brood years 2002 – 2022.
+We fit the IPM to these datasets using Bayesian inference and implemented the model in STAN (Carpenter et al. 2017) using the rstan package in R (Stan Development Team 2024).
+The model was fit using 4 chains, 8,000 warm up iterations and 24,000 total iterations.
 We used an adapt-delta of 0.99 to force the model to take smaller steps when searching the parameter space.
 We diagnosed chain convergence using the Gelman-Rubin statistic (Brooks & Gelman 1998) and visually inspected coherence in the distribution of posterior samples from each chain using trace plots (Figure S2).
 We used the priorsense package in R to evaluate how sensitive the posterior distribution was to prior and likelihood perturbations (Kallioinen et al. 2023).

 2.3 Population Data

-Marine juvenile abundance estimated in the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon index arising from data collected in the Northern Bering Sea (NBS) survey.
-The NBS survey is a collaborative survey run by ADFG, NOAA Alaska Fishery Science Center to better understand the Northern Bering Sea Ecosystem (Murphy et al. 2021).
-The survey has collected a wide array of ecosystem information, including juvenile salmon abundance from surface trawls that are conducted at multiple stations across the NBS.
-The survey is conducted annually in Summer/Fall (typically between August and September), which is the termination of juvenile Chum salmon first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians.
+Marine juvenile abundance estimated in the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon index estimated from data collected during the Northern Bering Sea (NBS) survey.
+The NBS survey is a collaborative survey run by the NOAA Alaska Fishery Science Center and ADF&G to better understand the Northern Bering Sea ecosystem (Murphy et al. 2021).
+The survey uses surface trawl gear to sample juvenile salmon at stations across the NBS (Figure 1).
+The survey is conducted annually between August and September, at the end of the first summer at sea for juvenile chum salmon and before they migrate to the Gulf of Alaska/Eastern Aleutians for their first winter.

-To account for spatial and temporal survey imbalances, Chum salmon CPUE data were used to estimate a juvenile Chum salmon index (Garcia et al in prep?).
+To account for spatial and temporal variability in survey coverage, Chum salmon catch-per-unit-effort (CPUE) data were used to estimate a juvenile Chum salmon index (Garcia et al in prep?).
 A Vector Autoregressive Spatio-Temporal modeling approach was used to create an independent index of juvenile chum salmon, and methods are detailed by Cunningham et al (Thorson 2019).
-The NBS survey includes multiple stocks of juvenile chum salmon that spend their first summer in the NBS.
-Chum salmon caught in this survey are allocated to genetic reporting groups using a spatial mixed stock analysis (MSA) (CITE, Lee et al..?).
-The MSA has five reporting groups, including Yukon River fall chum salmon.
-Genotype and analysis are further detailed by XX et al. We multiplied the mean annual estimated annual proportion of Yukon River fall chum salmon by the total index of juvenile Chum salmon to yield a fall Chum stock-specific juvenile index.
+Multiple stocks of juvenile chum salmon spend their first summer in the NBS and are caught during surface trawl operations.
+Chum salmon caught in this survey are allocated to five genetic reporting groups, including Yukon River fall chum, using a spatial mixed stock analysis (MSA) (CITE, Lee et al..?).
+We multiplied the annual mean stock proportion of Yukon River fall chum salmon by the VAST-generated juvenile Chum salmon abundance index to estimate the stock-specific juvenile fall Chum salmon abundance index.

-To translate the model estimated juvenile abundances to the scale of the observed juvenile abundance, we estimated a constant, q.
-We fit the model to the juvenile index ranging from brood years 2002 to 2022.
-Observation error was assumed as log-normally distributed:
+To translate the IPM model-estimated juvenile abundances to the scale of the observed juvenile abundance, we estimated a constant, q.
+We fit the IPM to the juvenile abundance index, Jt, ranging from brood years 2002 to 2022.
+Observation error was assumed to be log-normally distributed:

 ln⁡(Jt)~ Normal(ln(q* Nt,s=j ), σj2) Eq.
 4.11